African Medicines Agency: History

 The proposed African Medicines Agency (AMA) is a continuation of existing medical regulatory harmonisation efforts in the continent.
-Across Africa it is estimated that only 3% of required drugs are produced.
-The roughly 375 medicine manufacturers on the continent produce only 10-30% of drugs used in Africa.
+Across Africa it is estimated that only 3% of required drugs are produced, with medicines not readily available during health emergencies.
+The roughly 375 medicine manufacturers on the continent produce only 10–30% of drugs used in Africa.
 Another challenge is the proliferation of substandard and counterfeit medical products.
 Porous borders make it easy for such products to move within the continent, and there is significant variation in the quality of current medical regulation between countries in the African Union (AU).
 While every country except the Sahrawi Arab Democratic Republic has a National Medicines Regulatory Authorities (NMRAs), many are unable to carry out many expected essential functions.
 The WHO considers 90% of African countries to have minimal to no medical regulatory capacity.
 Many medicines are not distributed to some countries due to the length of time needed to receive regulatory approval.

-In 2005 the AU decided to create a “Pharmaceutical Manufacturing Plan for Africa”.
+In 2005 the AU decided to create a "Pharmaceutical Manufacturing Plan for Africa".
 Under this the African Medicines Regulatory Harmonization (AMRH) initiative was established in 2009, and fully launched in 2012.
 The AMRH represented the first time that NMRAs within Africa worked together.

 During the 1st African Ministers of Health meeting, which ran on 14–17 April 2014 in Luanda, member states were requested to allocate resources for a potential African Medicines Agency as part of their efforts to improve medical regulatory harmonisation.
-The same year saw the creation of 11 “Regional Centres of Regulatory Excellence”.
+The same year saw the creation of 11 "Regional Centres of Regulatory Excellence".
 The proposed agency was inspired by the European Medicines Agency.
 It is expected that the work of the AMRH will eventually come under the purview of the AMA.